2021 Mustang Mach-E: How fast does the Ford EV charge up on road trips?

 2021 Ford Mustang Mach-E, at Electrify America DC fast-charger

-While preliminary observations point to charging stops being a bit longer than that—and yes, of course longer than in a Tesla—the Mach-E’s driving range is consistent and predictable, and everything in the test car Ford supplied us simply worked.
+While preliminary observations point to charging stops being a bit longer than that—and yes, of course longer than in a Tesla, even its previous V2 charge rates—the Mach-E’s driving range is consistent and predictable, and everything in the test car Ford supplied us simply worked.

 Maybe even more important, there was no time lost to frustration that only early adopters tend to have the patience for.
 Versus some of the charging obstacles we’ve experienced even in the recent past, in just getting fast-charges to start, it was smooth sailing.
 The interface could find chargers and plan routes around them.
 It played well with the app.
 Charges initiated quickly.
 And that’s another big leap forward.